michaelsboost/mmd/README.md

 MMD: My Mobile Design
 =======================
-A WYSIWYG Website Designer that's so easy to use and intutive that even grandma can make her very own website design for both mobile devices & desktops.
+MMD separates your html and css keeping all your elements in html and css in the css tab.
+This is done to keep your html and css neat and easy to manipulate at a later time.

-MMD is also a collaborative community project that uses <a href="http://jquery.com/" target="_blank">JQuery</a> & <a href="http://threedubmedia.com/code/event/drag" target="_blank">ThreeDubMedia's Drag Plugin</a>.
-Simplicity, efficency and producivity is what our community thrives for while developing My Mobile Design.
+MMD is licensed under the <a href="http://opensource.org/licenses/LGPL-3.0">LGPL v3</a>

 If you have any questions you can contact us on our Facebook - https://www.facebook.com/pages/My-Mobile-Design/

-<p>Give it a try at <a href="http://mydelivery.net23.net/dev/MMD/">http://michaelsdelivery.tk/dev/MMD/</a></p>
+<p>Give it a try at <a href="http://mmd.sourceforge.net/">http://mmd.sourceforge.net/</a></p>